dotnetbio/bio/bio/Source/Tools/Installer/BioSequenceAssembler/source/readme.txt

 - When using NUCMer to perform sequence alignment, un-aligned sequences will not be reported the application's tree view.

-- When using the PaDeNa Assembler, un-aligned regions of sequences in contgs will be displayed in lower-case, while the aligned regions will remain in upper case.
+- When using the PaDeNa Assembler, un-aligned regions of sequences in contigs will be displayed in lower-case, while the aligned regions will remain in upper case.